 Search Like a Travel Agent (Advanced)

 ITA Matrix Software is a meta airline search site developed by MIT researchers in the 90’s.
 A couple years ago the site was acquired by Google.
 While you can’t book directly through this site, it can be a powerful tool for finding cheap airline fares to book on other websites.
 There’s a simple way to use ITA Matrix Software and there’s also an advanced way using codes, similar to how old school travel agents search for plane tickets.
-This is a great guide by UpgradedPoints on using codes and other advanced search methods through ITA Matrix Software to plan your ideal itinerary.

 More Information on How to Buy Cheap Plane Tickets